 Marfan syndrome: Introduction

 Marfan syndrome is a connective tissue disorder, so affects many structures, including the skeleton, lungs, eyes, heart and blood vessels.
-The disease is characterized by unusually ... more about Marfan syndrome.
+The disease is ... more about Marfan syndrome.

 Marfan syndrome: A genetic connective tissue disorder involving a defect of chromosome 15q21.1 which affects the production of the fibrillin needed to make connective tissue.

 causes, and treatments of Marfan syndrome is available below.